-- TR.
+- i TR.
 All parts of the rifle and sling and of the arms below the elbow, including clothing, must be visibly clear of the ground and of all other objects.
-The back of the forward wrist must be at least 4" (approximately the width of this book) clear of the ground, as measured from the outside surface of a glove if worn. - MR including Any Rifle.
-A rest may be used as defined in Para 156. - F Class.
+The back of the forward wrist must be at least 4" (approximately the width of this book) clear of the ground, as measured from the outside surface of a glove if worn. - ii MR including Any Rifle.
+A rest may be used as defined in Para 156 - F Class.
 Rests and bipods as defined in Para 164 may be used. - iv SR, CSR/PR, GP.
 The magazine may touch or rest on the forearm or on the ground.
 No part of the wrist of the supporting arm may touch the ground.
-If firing from cover, the structure of the cover may be used for support. - b Supine (Back) Position.
+If firing from cover, the structure of the cover may be used for support. - v In precision snapshooting ('McQueen') a 'small bean bag' is a bag made of flexible material, containing only a homogeneous granular substance, and with maximum area of approximately 150mm x 100mm (the area of this Handbook) maximum mean thickness 100mm (4") and maximum weight 1kg. - b Supine (Back) Position.
 MR (including Any Rifle) only.
 In accordance with Para 156. - c Benched.
 Competitors fire from a seated position using a bench or table.
 The fore-end of the rifle is supported on the bench by a bipod or rest.
 The butt of the rifle must be in the shoulder and may not rest on the bench or be supported by a rest. - d Standing.
 Erect on both feet, no other part of the body to touch the ground or any other object.
 The firearm may be supported by the forward hand under the magazine (where appropriate).
 The elbow of the forward arm may be rested on the hip or the ammunition pouch but any form of artificial support is prohibited. - e Standing Alert/Patrol Position.
-As for Standing position but with the firearm held pointing downwards at an angle of 45°. - f Kneeling.
+As for Standing position but with the firearm held pointing downwards at an angle of 45°.

+- f Kneeling.
 No part of the body to touch the ground or any other object except one foot and the other leg from the knee downwards.
 The forward elbow may rest on the knee. - g Sitting.
 Weight of the body supported on buttocks.
 No part of the body above the buttocks to touch the ground, or any other object.
 Legs may be apart or crossed and may be in front of the front edge of the firing point.
-The firearm may be held in any convenient way, provided the butt is in the shoulder or armpit.

-- h Squatting.
+The firearm may be held in any convenient way, provided the butt is in the shoulder or armpit. - h Squatting.
 Buttocks must be clear of the ground; the arms may be rested on the knees.
 The firearm may be held as for the sitting position. - i The positions and variations below may be used within the limitations at Para 134(b) and as follows: - An order of difficulty of positions may be listed in the Rules of a Discipline published separately, in default of which the diminishing order of difficulty shall be: Standing; Squatting; Kneeling; Sitting; Prone. - Any more difficult position may be used instead of any less difficult position. - Seated discipline defined may be used instead of the corresponding prone position. - Seated unsupported may be used in place of any other position. - A standing position may be replaced by a corresponding seated position or by kneeling unsupported. - A prone position may not be used in place of any other position. - A position substitution explicitly allowed by disciplinespecific rules may be used.